ASSESSMENT 1: RESEARCH PORTFOLIO, DUE JUNE 19 2017

 - Observing, drawing, mapping, photographing, sound recording, inhabiting or any other method of discovering

-- Interviews with people, including local residents and
+- Interviews with people, including students and staff

-- Investigation of original sources (such as design documentation, reviews, plans, oral histories, this may involve investigation in archives or museums)
+- Investigation of original sources (such as design documentation, reviews, plans, oral histories, this may involve investigation in the library, archives or museums)

-- Investigation of secondary sources including websites, books, catalogues and scholarly articles.
+- Investigation of secondary sources including websites, books, reports, catalogues and scholarly articles.

 - You should develop a strong and persuasive rationale for your design which will form part of your final verbal presentation.